soundpress/RulesOfNYC/docs/c31/index.rst

 *§ 6-21 Request for a New Hearing after a Failure to Appear (Motion to Vacate a Default).* ::

-(a) Form of Motion.
-A motion to vacate a default is a request by a Respondent for a new hearing after the Respondent did not appear.
-The Respondent must make this motion by application to the Tribunal on a form approved by the Tribunal.
-The motion must be dated, contain a current mailing address for the Respondent; explain how and when the Respondent learned of the violation and be certified to under the penalties of perjury.
-If the motion is made by an attorney or other representative, the motion must explain the relationship between the Respondent and the person making the motion.
+(a) Form of Request.
+A request for a new hearing after default (motion to vacate a default) is a motion by a Respondent for a new hearing after the Respondent did not appear and a default decision was issued.
+The Respondent must make the request by application to the Tribunal on a form approved by the Tribunal.
+The request must be dated, contain a current mailing address for the Respondent; explain how and when the Respondent learned of the violation and be certified to under the penalties of perjury.
+If the request is made by an attorney or other representative, the request must explain the relationship between the Respondent and the person making the request

-(b) A first motion to vacate a default by a Respondent that is submitted within sixty (60) days of the mailing or hand delivery date of the default decision will be granted.
-A motion to vacate a default that is submitted by mail must be postmarked within sixty (60) days of the mailing or hand delivery date of the default decision.
+(b) A first request for a new hearing after default by a Respondent that is submitted within sixty (60) days of the mailing or hand delivery date of the default decision will be granted.
+A request for a new hearing after default that is submitted by mail must be postmarked within sixty (60) days of the mailing or hand delivery date of the default decision.

-(c) A motion to vacate a default that is submitted after sixty (60) days of the date of the mailing or hand delivery date of the default decision must be filed within one (1) year of the date of the default decision and be accompanied by a statement setting forth a reasonable excuse for the Respondent's failure to appear and any documents to support the motion to vacate the default.
+(c) A request for a new hearing after default that is submitted after sixty (60) days of the date of the mailing or hand delivery date of the default decision must be filed within one (1) year of the date of the default decision and be accompanied by a statement setting forth a reasonable excuse for the Respondent's failure to appear and any documents to support the request.
 The Hearing Officer will determine whether a new hearing will be granted.

 (d) Reasons for Failing to Appear.
 In determining whether a Respondent has shown a reasonable excuse for failing to appear at a hearing, the Hearing Officer will consider: